intershop/intershop-pwa/docs/guides/customizations.md

 ## Import Changes from New Release

 > Prior to 0.16.1 the entire git history changed completely.
-Please see https://github.com/intershop/intershop-pwa/issues/62 for suggestions on importing the new history.
+Please see [Merging 0.16.1 as 2nd upstream repository: "refusing to merge unrelated histories](https://github.com/intershop/intershop-pwa/issues/62) for suggestions on importing the new history.

-Importing changes of new releases is done with `git` tooling.
+Importing changes of new releases is done with Git tooling.
 If you stick to the guidelines in this chapter, the problems arising in the process of updating will not be as impacting as you might fear.
-Also remember to `npm install` after you are importing a change that modified the `package-lock.json` and run tests and linting in the process.
+Also remember to use `npm install` after importing a change that modified the `package-lock.json` and run tests and linting in the process.

-For importing changes from the current Release you can use different approaches:
+For importing changes from the current release you can use different approaches:

 ### 1. Merge the New Release in Its Entirety